-"And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ."
-Philippians 1:9-10 (NLT)
+“And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ.”
+(Philippians 1:9-10, NIV)

 Have you ever had that deep-down knowing of what to do in a situation but ignored it?
 I understand.

-My husband was out of town recently when a large box was delivered to my doorstep.
+I was home alone one day when a large box was delivered to my doorstep.

 The delivery man graciously brought it inside.
-But I figured it might be a bit much for me to ask him to take it past the foyer, up the stairs, down the hall, and into the room my husband calls his man cave.
+But I figured it might be a bit much for me to ask him to take it past the foyer, up the stairs, down the hall, and into the den.

 So there it sat, this mysterious, heavy box.

-Deep inside, I knew this was nothing but some product one of my people had ordered.
+Deep inside, I knew this was nothing but some product someone in my family had ordered.

-But I didn’t listen to that awareness deep inside.
+But I didn’t listen to that awareness.
 I ignored it and listened to my fears instead.
 You know you’ve watched one too many mystery TV shows when your first thought about a mysterious box sitting in your foyer is that a person with scary intentions could fit inside.
-Yes, a crazy person with weapons could mail himself right into your foyer and sit there all day, quietly waiting until you went to bed.

 So I kicked the side of the box to see if there was any kind of reflex action from a living thing inside of it.
 There wasn’t, of course.
 But then I decided just to be sure, I would stand around the corner from the box to see if I could step out of its line of sight and possibly hear something: a cough, a sneeze, anything.